Rev. Melody Perdue

 Melody grew up in western Pennsylvania and earned a Bachelor of Music degree from Grove City College in Grove City, PA.
 She earned her Master of Divinity degree from Bexley Seabury Seminary in Chicago, IL.
 Melody has training in youth ministry from The Trinity School for Ministry in Ambridge PA, pastoral care training from The Lazarus Center in Ambridge, PA; and pastoral care certification from Equipping Ministries International (EMI) through their International School of Service in Cincinnati, OH.

 She has served churches as a youth pastor and worship leader in Pennsylvania, Florida, Virginia, and North Carolina, and has been involved in leading music for Diocesan youth events.
-She is most honored to be the mother of Nate (21), Sam (20), Anna (18), John (16), and Lydia (14), who set amazing examples of resilience and grace.
-Melody was ordained to the Episcopal diaconate on Ascension Day by The Rt.
-Rev. Rob Skirving, Bishop of the Diocese of East Carolina, and was ordained a Priest on November 21, 2020.
+She is most honored to be the mother of Nate (22; Currently attending William & Mary), Sam (21; PFC US Army), Anna (19, VCU), John (17), and Lydia (15), who set amazing examples of resilience and grace.
+Melody was ordained to the priesthood by The Rt.
+Rev. Rob Skirving, Bishop of the Diocese of East Carolina.

 Rev. Shawn Malarkey